RyanNgCT/CS2105/Week 5/Lecture 5 - TCP and UDP.md

 - guaranteed to detect single bit flips (does not guarantee $\geq 2$ bits and more)

+- ensures that when we add up all individual $16$-bits in the "block", we get all zeroes

 **RFC 768 algo**
 - Split into $16$-bit integers
 - add all integers (`add`) on bit level, carry out is added again to each result (i.e. wrap around).